gaurav-product/product-management-case-studies/Case Studies/Day 01 - Practo/README.md

 Hi, I'm **Gaurav Kumar Singh**.

-I'm transitioning into Product Management from a background in Healthcare Research, Psychology, Yoga Therapy, and Integrative Medicine.
+I'm transitioning into Product Management from a background in Healthcare Research, Psychology, and Integrative Medicine.

 This repository is part of my **90-Day Product Management Case Study Challenge**, where I'm analyzing real-world products to strengthen my product thinking and build in public.